Stocks rise on Wall Street, indexes head for weekly gains - KESQ

 Stocks rise on Wall Street, indexes head for weekly gains

-Stocks rose in morning trading on Wall Street Thursday, keeping the market on track for solid gains in this holiday-shortened week.
-The S&P 500 rose 0.6%, the Dow Jones Industrial Average rose 0.7% and the Nasdaq rose 0.5%.
-Roughly 85% of stocks within the benchmark S&P 500 gained ground, led by technology companies and banks.
-The index is on track for a 2.3% gain this week.
+Stocks rose in afternoon trading on Wall Street Thursday, putting the major indexes on track for weekly gains and driving the S&P 500 toward a record high.
+The S&P 500 rose 0.8%, the Dow Jones Industrial Average rose 0.7% and the Nasdaq rose 1%.
+More than 80% of stocks within the benchmark S&P 500 gained ground, led by technology companies and a wide range of retailers.
 Bond yields rose.
-Safe-play sectors like real estate and utilities lagged behind.
+Safe-play sectors like real estate lagged behind.
 European markets were higher, and Asian markets closed higher overnight.
 U.S. markets will be closed Friday in observance of Christmas.